Canadian Owned

 Manitoba (MB)

-In Manitoba, there were 55 reported falls from working at heights in 2023.
-Among these incidents, 10 resulted in fatalities, while 45 caused injuries.
-These statistics emphasize the necessity for robust safety measures and training programs to protect workers from fall-related hazards.
+According to fall statistics in Canada, there were 55 fall-from-height accidents in Manitoba in 2023.
+Ten of these incidents resulted in fatalities, while forty-five caused injuries.
+These numbers highlight the importance of having strong safety measures and training programs to protect workers who operate at heights.

-Should you or your organization be interested in learning more about how to enhance your workplace safety, contact the fall protection experts at Height Works today.
+If you or your company is keen to know more about how to make your workplace safer—especially in light of recent fall statistics in Canada—get in touch with the fall protection experts at Height Works right away.